Photography by RJ Muna.

 4. Positive Mindset and Stress Resilience

 We can elevate the quality of our lives at any moment by paying attention and taking intelligent action.
-The ability to maintain calm in face of challenge, to navigate our thoughts and to choose optimal path, to be creative rather than reactive: it is a superpower, elevating our vitality, our immunity, and our meaningful work in the world.
+The ability to maintain calm in face of challenge, to navigate our thoughts and to choose the optimal path, to be creative rather than reactive: it is a superpower, elevating our vitality, our immunity, and our meaningful work in the world.

 We change the chemistry and structure of our brains through what we choose to focus on and how we navigate our thoughts.
-A positive, growth mindset not only helps us feel better in the moment, but it induces long term structural changes in the brain, up-regulating endocannabinoid, endorphin and dopamine receptors, thereby making one more receptive to feelings of joy and hope, and more resilient to stress, over a lifetime.
+A positive, growth mindset not only helps us to feel better in the moment, but it also induces long term structural changes in the brain, up-regulating endocannabinoid, endorphin and dopamine receptors, thereby making us more receptive to feelings of joy and hope, and more resilient to stress, over a lifetime.

 * Learn mindful techniques to allow for deep recovery following intense exertion, and to shift neural pathways to positive, healthy cycles.
 Our minds are constantly scanning the environment for threats to our survival.
-By learning to switch from a threat response of fear, to a challenge response of “I’m excited”, we can harness the positive aspect of stress physiology and use it to our advantage.
+By learning to switch from a threat response of fear, to a challenge response of “I’m excited”, we can harness the positive aspect of stress physiology (including dopamine and epinephrine) and use it to our advantage.

 * Be intentional.
 Set a daily intention each morning.
 This can take just 60 seconds.
 Who do you want to be?
 How do you want to show up?
 What world class identity do you envision for yourself?
 What qualities are necessary to do this?
 Perhaps wisdom, courage, virtue, love, hope?
 What specific steps can you take to express these qualities and live in integrity with your highest vision for yourself?

 *Positive affirmations and mantras carry tremendous power.
-They can be as simple as, ” I am a happy and calm”, “I am valuable.”, “Everyday, in every way, I am healthier and stronger”, “Drop the fear.”
+They can be as simple as, ” I am a happy and calm”, “I am valuable”, “Everyday, in every way, I am healthier and stronger”, “Drop the fear.”
 Create affirmations and mantras that are meaningful to you, and recite them often.
 Doing so first thing in the morning is a powerful way to start your day.

 * Practice gratitude.
 Start with three things.
 Watch this grow to 30 before you know it!
+By focusing on what we are grateful for, we help amplify the work of serotonin, which creates a sense of well being, happiness, decreased anxiety or depression, and enhances sleep.

 * Practice breathing techniques.
 An easy one is Navy Seal inspired box breathing; start with inhaling for 4 counts, hold for 4, exhale for 4, hold for 4.
 Breathing not only provides vital oxygen and eliminates toxins, but resets the mind and neurophysiology away from harmful stress reactions (sympathetic Fight or Flight mode) towards healing and revitalization (parasympathetic Rest and Digest mode).